Yuulis/LifeGame/README.md

 * Unzip the downloaded zip file wherever you like.
 * Launch ``Life Game  Ver1.0/App/LifeGame.exe``, you can play it!

+You may get a warning when downloading the zip file and when running the application, but you can safely ignore it.

 ### About UI

 <p align="center">